LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 ![Register App](img/registerapp2.png)

 {:start="3"}
-3. Download the JSON config file and drag it into your project level in android studio.
+3. Download the JSON config file and drag it into your project level in Android studio.

 4. Follow the gradle instructions below (make sure there are no duplicates), and click ‘Finish’.